 At a molecular level, there is scant understanding of how P-gp is able to recognise such an astonishing array of drugs.
 Moreover, the precise pharmacophoric region of anti-cancer drugs remains elusive.
 One of the major objectives of the Callaghan Laboratory is to generate a molecular understanding of drug recognition by multi-drug efflux pumps such as P-gp.
 This information will enable medicinal chemistry programs to generate potent inhibitors of P-gp to restore sensitivity of chemotherapy in cancer.
 Alternately, the information will facilitate the design of novel anti-cancer drugs to evade the “molecular clutches” of P-gp.

-The honours student will be involved in an existing project aimed at generating molecular and structural information on the drug binding site (or domain) within P-gp.
-The student will investigate the effects of several mutations within the putative drug binding domain on drug transport by P-gp.
-The student will purify and reconstitute mutant isoforms of P-gp into lipid vesicles to enable functional assays.
-The effect of mutations will be assessed on overall transport activity, the characteristics of binding (i.e. affinity) and the coupling between drug binding and ATP hydrolysis.
+This objective of the project is to generate molecular and structural information on the drug binding domain within P-gp.
+This will involve investigating the effects of several mutations within the putative drug binding domain on drug transport by P-gp.
+The experimental system will involve purified and reconstituted P-gp and several functional assays.
+The effect of mutations will be assessed on overall transport activity, binding of drugs to the protein and how drugs alter energy utilisation by Pgp.
 The combination of activities will enable interpretation of the precise involvement of specific amino-acids on the process of drug transport.

 The project will suit students with an interest in cancer drug resistance, membrane transport processes and/or molecular studies with proteins.
 Training will be provided in membrane protein purification, chromatography and reconstitution.
 Assay systems will involve fluorescence spectroscopy, colorimetric assays and radioligand binding.